Ada-Developers-Academy/core-cs-fundamentals/big-o/binary-search.md

 ## Learning Goals

-* Explain the steps in an binary search algorithm
+* Explain the steps in a binary search algorithm
 * Understand the iterative implementation of binary search
 * Apply time and space complexity analysis to binary search